ehanahamed/quizfreely/docs/dev/production/install-nodejs.md

 We should install NodeJS v20 LTS "manually" without a package manager for our production server/droplet.

-1. Download NodeJS LTS v20 from their [prebuilt binaries](https://nodejs.org/en/download/prebuilt-binaries)
+- Download NodeJS LTS v20 from their [prebuilt binaries](https://nodejs.org/en/download/prebuilt-binaries)
+  - You can right click the download button/link, and then paste the download url into a curl command in the droplet's console
+  - for example: `curl -O https://nodejs.org/dist/v20.17.0/node-v20.17.0-linux-x64.tar.xz`
-2. Extract the archive `tar -xf node-v20.17.0-linux-x64.tar.xz`
+- Extract the archive `tar -xf node-v20.17.0-linux-x64.tar.xz`
-3. Install it by copying the folders `sudo cp -r node-v20.17.0-linux-x64/{bin,include,lib,share} /usr/`
+- Install it by copying the folders `sudo cp -r node-v20.17.0-linux-x64/{bin,include,lib,share} /usr/`
-4. NodeJS & npm are installed!
+- NodeJS & npm are installed!
 Check it with `node --version` and `npm --version`